amirition/users-table/readme.md

 ## Development
 Download the last stable version.
 In terminal, navigate to the plugin folder and run "composer install".
 Happy coding!
 That's all you need!

+# License
+This plugin is licensed under MIT License